KiandaBPM/docs/content/docs/platform/rules/files/convert-to-pdf.md

 ## Before you get started

 In advance of using the **Convert to PDF** rule, in your process you need to have created at least one or more forms.
-The rule also requires two file fields in order to select a **Word document** file and the other is used to store the converted PDF version.
+The rule also requires two file fields in order to select a **Word document** file and the other is used to store the **converted PDF version**.
 To learn how to add a file go to [File upload control](/docs/platform/controls/input/file-upload/).

 - **File field** **(Word document)** - used to hold the word document file that you want to convert.
 - **File field** **(Converted PDF file)** - used to store the converted PDF version of the original word document file.